-My long term goal is to understand what shapes the structure and composition of fungal and plant communities in natural and managed ecosystems, and to apply that understanding to better conservation, restoration, and agroecological practice.
+My long term goal is to apply theory and understanding from evolutionary ecology to address environmental problems.
+Much of my research centers around interactions between fungal and plant communities in natural and managed ecosystems.
 I work extensively in both Mediterranean-climate ecosystems in California and in tropical ecosystems in Panama.
 Currently I spend most of my effort in four areas:

 (2) developing tools based on evolutionary ecology to help in pest risk analyses for improved phytosanitary practice.

-(3) developing the recently establish UCSC-Forest Ecology Research Plot, a 6-ha mapped forest dynamics plot in mixed-evergreen coastal forest on the UCSC Campus Natural Reserve, to be a vibrant center for student research and teaching.
+(3) developing the UCSC-Forest Ecology Research Plot, a 16-ha mapped forest dynamics plot in mixed-evergreen coastal forest on the UCSC Campus Natural Reserve, to be a vibrant center for student research and teaching.